 NPLK19002U Experimental Soil Analysis

-The course is organised as a serie of experimental soil analysis exercises in the lab (”hands on”).
-Based on the students own experimental data, reports including data treatmen will be part of the course.
-The course is organised as an experimental continuation of the course "Soil, Water and Plants".
+The course is organised as a serie of experimental soil analysis exercises in the laboratory (”hands on”).
+Based on the students own experimental data, reports including data treatment will be part of the course.
+The course is organised as an experimental continuation of the course "Soil, Water and Plants" or equivalent basic soil science course.

-The purpose is to train experimental determination of fundamental physical and chemical soil properties of soil, and increase the understanding of processes and properties for soil quality, plant production and environment.
+The purpose is for the student to be able to master and evaluate the methods in experimental determination of fundamental physical and chemical soil properties of soil.
+Likewise, to increase the students knowledge of processes and properties for soil quality, sustainable plant production and the environment.

 Two main parts will be covered during the course: soil physics and soil chemistry.